gopika-techversant869/k8s_tutorial/day_10/README.md

-Kind - Kubernets in cluster
+Kind - Kubernets in Docker
 ----------------------------
 "kind" (lowercase) is also a popular command-line tool.
 It stands for "Kubernetes in Docker."
 Its purpose is to allow you to run local Kubernetes clusters using Docker containers as "nodes."